Skip to content

 Photo: Winetoos / Wikimedia Commons, CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:7_Ezera.jpg

-How do you get to the Seven Rila Lakes?
+How do you get to the Seven Rila Lakes from Sofia?

 A chairlift climbing over a rocky trail toward the Rila Lakes hut, with snow patches on the ridge behind